cuhs/ai-travel-negotiator/README.md

 - Route handlers use the Web `Request` API and `NextResponse`.
 - Dynamic route params are asynchronous in the current implementation and are awaited or unwrapped with React `use`.
 - Keep generated Prisma output out of source control.
+- Keep theme styling in `src/app/globals.css` aligned with the CSS variables consumed by Tailwind utility classes.
 - Treat the current app as a prototype.
 Production work should add authentication, validation hardening, deterministic tests, real provider integrations, and a booking/payment handoff.